-Weigelas are moderate growers with a dense compact roundish shape that can be planted as a stand alone specimen shrub or mass planted for a nice hedge.
+Weigelas are moderate growers with a dense compact roundish shape that can be planted as a standalone specimen shrub or mass planted for a stunning hedge.

-No need to remove spent flowers as it will keep blooming well into the fall.
+No need to remove spent flowers as it will keep blooming.
+Sometimes they may re-bloom into the fall.

 If these shrubs are not pruned, they form a graceful arching habit towards the ground.